-George Grosz's Impression of Dallas Series
+George Grosz's Impressions of Dallas Series

 On May 13, 1952, the celebrated artist George Grosz arrived in Dallas, Texas, finally reaching the landscape of his childhood dreams.
 Grosz's invitation to Dallas originated from Leon Harris, Jr., the young vice president of a Dallas department store, A. Harris & Company, who conceived the rather improbable idea of offering Grosz a major commission as a component of the store's 65th anniversary celebrations.
 Grosz spent four days in May 1952 discovering the landscape and people of Dallas before returning to his studio in Huntington, New York, where he spent the next five months creating a series of four oil paintings and seventeen watercolors recording his observations.
 He titled this series Impressions of Dallas.